BinaryMoon/wp-toolbelt/README.md

 ## Privacy?
 GDPR?

-To ensure the plugin is as private as possible it:
+To ensure the plugin is as privacy focused as possible it:

 * Does not phone out.
 No data is shared with third parties.
 * Does not use standard social sharing javascripts (loaded from social networks servers).